 If I do not consent, and never did consent, to be an employee, can I really have an enforceable contract of employment?

 I’m not talking here about “sham contracting” or disguised employment.
 I’m talking about a genuine exercise of a volition not to enter into an employment relationship.
-And can “contracting out” really a problem if I have never “contracted in”?
+And can “contracting out” really be a problem if I have never “contracted in”?

 Looking forward to seeing what guidance the High Court will give when it hands down decisions in two cases that have recently been argued before it.